robbert-vdh/nih-plug/README.md

 NIH-plug can currently export VST3 and [CLAP](https://github.com/free-audio/clap) plugins.
 Exporting a specific plugin format for a plugin is as simple as calling the `nih_export_<format>!(Foo);` macro.
-The `cargo xtask bundle` commane will detect which plugin formats your plugin supports and create the appropriate bundles accordingly, even when cross compiling.
+The `cargo xtask bundle` command will detect which plugin formats your plugin supports and create the appropriate bundles accordingly, even when cross compiling.